Friday, 25 March 2011

 When I'm stressed or frustrated, I just find this video (or his book) and all what I felt would seems so insignificant...

 It made me realise and more determined to be an explorer but explorer of our own world firstly...
-Don't get me wrong, the universe and cosmos still plays a strong part in my interests, and recently Professor Brian Cox has rekindled my love and facination for it but let's face it, how easy will it be now to become an astrophysicists and who am I kidding?
+Don't get me wrong, the universe and cosmos still plays a strong part in my interests, and recently Professor Brian Cox has rekindled my love and facination for it but becoming an astrophysicist was never solely going to get me into space.
+I am a true believer of multiple lives, so space travel will have to be another lifetime

 Explorer?
 I didn't quite make it, life got in the way sooner than I had planned and I had to grow up real fast (how or why is for another blog!), then the perception of how we should live our life got in the way... (funny how that happens huh?).
 Other interests loomed up in the meantime, like the love of photography from my teenage years, I love to express my feelings visually and my trusty point and shoot saw to that!